-Deferred Cost of Revenues-Deferred cost of revenues represent the unamortized cost of products associated with ratable products and services revenue, which is based upon the actual cost of the hardware sold and is recognized over the service periods of the arrangements.
-Deferred cost of revenue associated with short-term deferred revenue is classified as short-term and deferred cost of revenue associated with long-term deferred revenue is classified as long-term.
+Deferred Cost of Revenues-Deferred cost of revenues represent the unamortized cost of products associated with ratable product and services revenue, which is based upon the actual cost of the hardware sold and is recognized over the service periods of the arrangements.
+Deferred cost of revenue associated with deferred revenue expected to be recognized within the next twelve months is classified as a current asset and deferred cost of revenue associated with deferred revenue not expected to be recognized within the next twelve months is classified as a non-current asset.